kubevirt/project-infra/docs/how-to-add-a-prow-cluster.md

   user:
     token: {serviceaccount-secret-data}
 ```
-* Decrypt the secrets in https://github.com/kubevirt/secrets and add the
-  user and cluster in the new kubeconfig to a new context named `<name>` in
-  the `kubeconfig` entry of the secrets.
 * Encrypt the secrets and create a PR to https://github.com/kubevirt/secrets
    with the changed file.
 * Once the PR is merged write a comment on the original issue saying that
 all is done and close it.

+Create secrets that are required for the jobs.

+> [!NOTE]
+> Currently there's only the `gcs` secret required.

-Now we can create Prow jobs that have the `cluster` field set to the name we provided above.
+Now we can create Prow job configurations that have the `cluster` field set to the name we provided above.

 ## KubevirtCI external provider